jamesmcm/vopono/USERGUIDE.md

 For PrivateInternetAccess valid ports are 1198 for UDP and 502 for TCP.

 #### Shadowsocks socks-proxy

-Mullvad supports proxying via Shadowsocks, if that configuration is chosen with `vopono sync`.
-Note you must use a TCP connection on port 443 in this case.

-Respond with `Y` when asked `Connect via a bridge?` during the `vopono sync` configuration for Mullvad OpenVPN to enable this configuration.
-It is not used by default.

 If you are using a custom provider config file, you must run the socks proxy server yourself (i.e. `ss-local`) if using a socks-proxy.